Apply for a Mini-Grant

 Recent Mini-Grant Projects

-From 2016-2018, Taking Root awarded 29 Mini-Grants to 24 organizations.
-Funding ranged from $2000 (eleven grants) to less than $1000 (seven grants), with some applicants adding funds from their own or other sources.
-Project scale ranged from the planting of three trees in an urban parking lot to reforestation that added trees, seedlings and shrubs to areas cleared of honeysuckle.
+From 2016-2020, Taking Root awarded 34 Mini-Grants to 29 organizations.
+Funding ranged from $2000 (eleven grants) to less than $1000 (seven grants), with some applicants supplying additional funding from their own or other sources.
+Project scale ranged from the planting of three trees in an urban parking lot to reforestation that added trees, seedlings and shrubs to areas cleared of invasive honeysuckle.

 For the most part, this program has added trees to school grounds (10), parks or preserves (8) or urban neighborhoods (8), including street tree plantings in four neighborhoods.
 Projects have occurred throughout the region: Hamilton County accounted for about 60% and the rest were in Ohio’s Butler, Clermont and Warren Counties and Kentucky’s Campbell and Kenton Counties.